 Pvt.
-Horace Bennett was born on February 14, 1917, in Alto, Cherokee County, Texas, to Lee Bennett and Mattie Landrum-Bennett.
+Horace Bennett was born on February 17, 1917, in Alto, Cherokee County, Texas, to Lee Bennett and Mattie Landrum-Bennett.
 With his four sisters and three brothers, he resided on Old Rusk Road in Cherokee County.
 He left school after the fifth grade and worked on a farm and later worked at the Southern Pine Lumber Company in Cherokee.
 He gave his hometown as Alto, Texas on his draft registration card and his mother as his next of kin.

 On March 18, 1941, Horace was inducted into the U.S. Army in Houston, Texas, and was sent to Fort Knox, Kentucky, for basic training.
 It is not known what technical schools he attended.
 After completing training, he was sent to Camp Polk, Louisiana, where he was assigned to the 753rd Tank Battalion.
 The battalion had been sent to the fort, from Ft.
 Benning, Georgia, but it did not take part in the maneuvers taking place there.

 From September 1 through the 30, the 192nd Tank Battalion took part in maneuvers in Louisiana.
 During the maneuvers, the battalion performed exceptionally well.
 After the maneuvers, instead of returning to Ft.
 Knox, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 None of the members of the battalion had any idea why they were being sent there.

 On the side of a hill, the battalion members were informed that they were being sent overseas and that this decision had been made by General George S. Patton.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
 It was at this time that Horace either volunteered or had his name drawn to join the battalion.